Skip to Content, Navigation, or Footer.

 Behind the scenes, Shaw shared that she works hard to create an environment for her employees to express creativity.
 Her favorite part about her job, though, is the people.

-Emma Hurtado, senior in nursing, shared that she enjoyed that the atmosphere was cozy enough for her and motivated her to study, while sipping on the Sugar Plum Fairy.
+While sipping on the Sugar Plum Fairy, Emma Hurtado, senior in nursing, shared that she enjoyed that the atmosphere was cozy and motivated her to study.
 She expressed that while the menu is a little pricey, it fits into Auburn's food scene and creates another place to study.

 The most challenging part of her job, Shaw expressed, is finding true employees who are passionate about the job and see it more as a craft than a chore.